-140 miles in length the C2C, Coast to Coast, cycle route begins in West Cumbria in either Whitehaven or Workingham and finishes at the North East coast in either Newcastle or Sunderland.
-Hostels and bunkhouses are a popular choice of accommodation among participating cyclists since they offer groups sized rooms and a sociable atmosphere where guests can mingle and chat about the days events.
+140 miles in length the C2C, Coast to Coast, Sea to Sea cycle route begins in West Cumbria in either Whitehaven or Workington and finishes on the North East coast in either Newcastle or Sunderland.
+Hostels and bunkhouses are popular choices among participating cyclists.
+This is because they offer great value for money, group-sized rooms, and a sociable atmosphere where guests can mingle and chat about the day’s events.

-By tradition, the route is commenced by dipping the back wheel into the Irish Sea in Cumbria followed by dipping the front wheel in the shores of the North Sea.
-The route takes under a week, on average to complete, and due to the kinder gradients and prevailing winds, is usually completed from West to East.
+By tradition, the route is commenced by dipping the back wheel into the Irish Sea in Cumbria and finished by dipping the front wheel into the waters of the North Sea.
+The route takes under a week, on average, to complete.
+Due to the kinder gradients and prevailing winds is usually completed from West to East.

-The route passes through the English Lake District, the Eden Valley and the Pennines, uncovering some of Britain’s most magnificent scenery and jaw dropping landscapes while revealing unspoilt villages and hamlets along the way.
-Hostels and bunkhouses offer a friendly and convenient place to stay for cyclists at half the price of a B&B or a hotel.
-You will likely meet and exchange stories with other cyclists and maybe even share a few useful tips when planning your next leg of the route.
+The route passes through the English Lake District, the Eden Valley, and the Pennines, covering some of Britain’s most magnificent scenery and jaw-dropping landscapes while revealing unspoilt villages and hamlets along the way.
+Hostels and bunkhouses offer a friendly and convenient place to stay for cyclists, often at half the price of a B&B or a hotel.
+You will likely meet and exchange stories with other cyclists.
+Maybe you’ll share a few useful tips when planning your next leg of the route.

-The main routes are the Sea to Sea route from Whitehaven, Egremount or Workington in the Lake District to Tynemouth or Sunderland on the Durham coast, and the Mountain Bike Coast to Coast which take a similar route over more adventurous terrain.
-This article shows the locations of youth hostels, independent hostels and bunkhouses along both routes and suggests an itinerary for completing the ride using independent hostels for your accommodation.
-The maps in the article only shows hostels and bunkhouses which are easily reached from the routes.
-Details of all the hostels and bunkhouses in the North of England are available on our Lake District, Yorkshire, North Pennines and Northumberland and Tyneside maps.
+The main routes are the Coast to Coast cycle route from Whitehaven, or Workington in the Lake District to Tynemouth or Sunderland on the Durham coast and the Mountain Bike Coast to Coast which takes a similar route over more adventurous terrain.
+The map shows the locations of youth hostels, independent hostels, and bunkhouses along the traditional Coast to Coast cycle route.
+It suggests an itinerary for completing the ride using independent hostels for your accommodation.
+The map only shows hostels and bunkhouses which are easily reached from the route.

-The Sea to Sea ( C2C ) coast to coast bike route, which starts in Whitehaven, Egremont or Workington in Cumbria, covers 136 miles over the Pennines finishing in Sunderland or Tynemouth on the North Sea Coast.
-This coast to coast cycle ride, developed by Sustrans and it’s partners, has been open since 1994 and is one of England’s most popular cycle challenges.
-The route utilizes National Cycle Network Routes 71, 7 and 14 which travel along unused railway line, purpose built cycle paths, unmade roads and quiet lanes.
+The Coast to Coast cycle ride, developed by Sustrans and its partners, has been open since 1994 and is one of England’s most popular cycle challenges.
+The route utilises National Cycle Network Routes 71, 7, and 14 which travel along the unused railway line, purpose-built cycle paths, unmade roads and quiet lanes.

-For details of Wainwrights Coasts to Coast Walk look here.
+For details of Wainwrights Coast to Coast Walk look here.

-Location of accommodation on the Sea to Sea C2C coast to coast cycle ride (West to East).
+Location of accommodation on the Coast to Coast cycle ride (West to East).

 DERWENTWATER INDEPENDENT HOSTEL on the route, 2 miles south of Keswick.